 What’s with the fish, David?
 Koi carp, I think?

-I was looking for a birthday card some years ago, in the Newcastle Arts Centre craft shop and noticed a hand-painted card in an oriental style, depicting koi fish.
+I was looking for a birthday card some years ago, and found a hand-painted card in an oriental style, depicting koi fish.
 I contacted the artist (Dr Chun-Chao Chiu) to commission artwork for my business logo.
 After meeting a few times over some Bubble Tea, he designed the beautiful image you now see on my website, business cards, etc.

 Depictions of koi have many traditional meanings.
 The intention here is to symbolise working together, toward a better future.

 Many years ago, in another place, I became friends with people who worked in different therapeutic roles.
-Occasionally, I would help out on weekend courses by doing the catering, etc. In this way, I developed a sense of what it involved.
+Occasionally, I would help out on weekend courses by doing the catering, etc. In this way, I developed a sense of what is involved.
 Later, after moving to Newcastle, I was having some difficulties and counselling was suggested to me.
-Over the years, I have had counselling or therapy of various kinds.
-Indeed, most higher-level training requires that trainees have therapy at some time – which is an approach I support.
+Over the years, I have had therapy of various kinds.
+Indeed, most higher-level training has a requirement for personal therapy at some time.

 Early in the new millennium, I became involved in a local project called Mentor, which aimed to provide telephone support for men in the North East.
 My experience with that led me to work towards a counselling certificate, then diploma, at Newcastle University’s Centre for Lifelong Learning.
 It was undoubtedly hard work, on many levels, but the quality of training was inspirational.